Servbot91/Ascension/README.md

 ### Why am I not seeing enough of X tier?

-It takes time for your tiers to fill out enough to where the matchmaking can satisfy the requirement, you also have to consider whether weight is counting against the performers well.
+It takes time for your tiers to fill out enough to where the matchmaking can satisfy the requirement (minimum 20 entities), you also have to consider whether weight is counting against the performers as well.
 The database will scale over time with your input.
 You will see more and more cross tier matches, more and more different tier matches, and more and more competitive matches.

 ### How to I backup and restore my database?